- Carbon at entry price

 Made by CCSI (the company behind Lucasi), the PureX Technology cue gives you a genuine low-deflection shaft with a 12.75mm Kamui Black tip — the same tip brand the pros use.
 The smaller tip diameter means more precision on english shots, and the MZ Multi-Zone grip adjusts to your hand.
 Our second most popular cue by units (43 sold in 2025).

 The G-Series is what you see in local league play and amateur tournaments.
 Better inlays, better wood selection, tighter tolerances.
 McDermott’s lifetime warranty means this is genuinely a buy-it-once decision.
 These hold their resale value better than almost any other cue line.
-Specialty shops like Billiard & Pool Center tend to carry a wider G-Series selection than Amazon, plus free shipping over $99.
+If you’re cross-shopping McDermott against the obvious alternative at this price tier, the McDermott vs Predator buyer’s verdict covers home, league, and tournament use cases.
+The McDermott GS02 at Billiard & Pool Center is a representative G-Series pick — free shipping over $99 and the 10-year warranty handled through a specialty dealer.

 Quick pick for $300-450: The PureX Technology at ~$316 — genuine LD shaft tech with a Kamui Black tip from the Lucasi family.